jiansoft/brook/README.md

     public string Name { get; set; }
 }
 ```
-You can see the example code in both DemoNetFramework and DemoNetCore demo projects.
+You can see more example code in the example projects.

 ## License